Frequently Asked Questions

 How are your programmes differentiated?

-Our programmes feature a combination of differentiation by task, support, outcome and extension.
+Our programmes for students feature a combination of differentiation by task, support, outcome and extension.
 Some of the homework is differentiated by task.

 Can I get a sample?

 You sure can!
-Follow the links below to receive a FREE sample of several lessons from each of our current programmes: Claim your Free sample of 3 lessons from our Ages 7-13 Mental Health Skills Programme &/or your Free sample of 2 lessons from our COVID Worry & Wellbeing Programme (ages 6-14).
+Follow the links below to receive a FREE sample of several lessons from each of our current programmes: Claim your Free sample of 3 lessons from our Ages 7-13 Mental Health Skills Programme &/or your Free sample of 2 lessons from our COVID Worry & Wellbeing Programme (ages 6-12 approx.).
+You can also view a sample of our Staff Mental Health & Wellbeing Programme.
 You'll receive an emailed download link to claim your sample programme content.

 Will I get immediate access to all programme content when I subscribe?

 Our content is drip-fed.
-Upon purchasing your subscription you will receive access to the first 4 weeks of each available programme.
-After 30 days, you'll receive access to the next 4 weeks of programme content.
-After a further 30 days, you'll receive access to the next 4 weeks of programme content, and so on.
+Upon purchasing your subscription you will receive access to the first few weeks of each available programme.
+After 30 days, you'll receive access to the remaining weeks of content within each programme.

 Which member(s) of staff should deliver your programmes?